dwojciec/openshift-s2i-grails2/README.md

 Grails you want to use will be downloaded on-demand.
 This builder has OpenJava 1.8.0 installed on CentOS 7.

-Browsers are included for functional testing: Google Chrome, Firefox and PhantomJS.
-These come from the [openshift-s2i-browser-base](https://hub.docker.com/r/pdouble16/openshift-s2i-browser-base/) image.

 This builder supports incremental builds.

 Image Stream